International Day of the World's Indigenous Peoples

 International Day of the World's Indigenous Peoples is observed through cultural events, conferences, and educational programs aimed at showcasing and honoring indigenous traditions, knowledge, and history.
 On August 9, museums, cultural institutions, and community organizations across the country host events commemorating the contributions of indigenous people and heightening cross-cultural dialogue.
 This serves as an opportunity for the nation to reiterate commitment to embracing diversity, promoting inclusivity, and working towards restorative justice for indigenous communities.
 International Day of the World's Indigenous Peoples is observed annually on August 9th.

-Top Tweets for International Day of the World's Indigenous Peoples -
+Top 10 Facts for International Day of the World's Indigenous Peoples in 2026

 Top things to do in the US for this observance